Learn / Blog / Article

 Include the voice of the customer

-💰Bonus: with Hotjar’s integrations, you can send your feedback responses directly to a Slack or Microsoft Teams channel, so you won’t miss a thing—and can fix issues the second they arise.
+💡Pro tip: with Hotjar’s integrations, you can send your feedback responses directly to a Slack or Microsoft Teams channel, so you won’t miss a thing—and can fix issues the second they arise.

 Prioritize fixes and opportunities

 Generate heatmaps to determine popular and unpopular areas, elements, and features on your website.
-This visual representation of page views and related data informs your next steps regarding which bug fixes to prioritize first and which opportunities to pursue.
+This visual representation of page views and related data informs your next steps regarding which bug fixes to prioritize and which opportunities to pursue.

-💡Pro-tip: when it comes to the ecommerce customer journey, Hotjar and Google Analytics (GA) are the ideal pair.
+💡Pro tip: when it comes to the ecommerce customer journey, Hotjar and Google Analytics (GA) are the ideal pair.
 GA shows you what is happening across your site while Hotjar tells you why—the context behind the numbers that gives your imagination a workout and allows you to put yourself in the customers’ shoes.

 4. Apply filters to track down bugs and use Highlights to group findings and get buy-in more easily